SorosWen/411Project_Scraper/README.md

 # 411 Project

+## Project Description:
+This is a Amazon/eBay product scrapper created for CS411.
+The scrapping functionality of the project is primarily done through APIs.

 ## How to run
 ### Install dependencies
 You need suffiently updated python3 and pip to run this project.